MercerK/SuperGoatLandWiki/docs/servers/goatMagic.md

 As it is in beta, there will be bugs and potentially major changes to this custom content.
 For example, we will be releasing tools to make building easier, which currently generate instant results.
 However, as we work on the feature more, we will begin to slow down how the building mechanic works, which will result in slower build times.
 Certain spells may be added or purged over time, depending on their state.

 As new features are worked on, we may see it replace existing custom capabilities either in this MC Version or in the next major version.
 For example, we use commands to teleport home/spawn, and so forth.
 Eventually, these may be replaced by spells that perform the same functionality and add additional immersion.
+Having item-variants of commands was always an objective of mine, however, it is difficult to provide a command initially then replace it with an item, as players tend to get upset about this change.
+I'm hoping that this feature can be made available at the start of the season, versus later on.

 Another aspect is documentation.
 We don't want to rely on a website for documentation, as we want to provide that in game.
 However, that has proven to be challenging and even time consuming.
 Overtime, we will aim to slowly bridge the gap.